 To assist ORIA and Research Security in helping you develop a TCP, please complete the TCP Security Questionnaire.

 All members of a research team will be required to read, understand, and sign the TCP before funds will be released and before anyone can work on, or be paid for, the project.
-Additionally, the business manager and department chair will be required to sign the TCP.
+Additionally, the business manager, department chair, and IT support will be required to sign the TCP.

 Training and Exclusions